 Consider Australia’s strategic and defence policy since federation, and the decision-making process of the ADF and alliances such as ANZUS.
 Judge policy concepts and defence economics by evaluating white papers and force posture reviews.

-- Construct and appraise knowledge of the historical evolution of Australia’s strategic and defence policy since Federation in 1901
+- Demonstrate an advanced understanding of the historical evolution of Australia’s strategic and defence policy since Federation in 1901.

 - Evaluate Australia’s defence decision-making process and its key actors, including theories of defence decision-making